HimankB/HimankB/README.md

 ##Fun Fact🌟
-I also love Astrophysics and playing the Guitar!
+I also love Astronomy, Astrophysics and playing the Guitar!